Journalist, Advocate & Author

 A lump on her neck made headlines around the globe, after a television viewer encouraged her to go and see a doctor.
 It turned out to be a thyroid cyst requiring prompt surgery, and Antoinette is now an ambassador for the Australian Thyroid Foundation and no longer looks like she has an Adam’s Apple.

-Antoinette has been Master of Ceremonies at a range of events around the country including the Queensland government’s multicultural awards, National Wage Gender Equality Agency (WGEA) and Gidget Foundation launches.
-She has spoken at the Festival of Dangerous Ideas, International Women’s Day University of Sydney Business School, Women in Media, and Special Olympics Australia fundraisers.
+Antoinette has been Master of Ceremonies and keynote speaker at a range of events around the country including the Queensland government’s multicultural awards, National Wage Gender Equality Agency (WGEA), Women of Influence Queensland, Penguin Random House Australia and Gidget Foundation, the Festival of Dangerous Ideas, International Women’s Day University of Sydney Business School, Women in Media, and Special Olympics Australia fundraisers.